 Various properties of the fluid can be found at the top of the printed output file, or as Chemical or Physical parameters within the plotting apps.
-We find that the ionic strength of the fluid is over 6 molal, well outside the range over which the Debye-Hückel (B-dot) method was calibrated
+We find that the ionic strength of the fluid is about 6 molal, well outside the range over which the Debye-Hückel (B-dot) method was calibrated

 Unsurprisingly, the method predicts that halite and anhydrite are significantly undersaturated in the brine sample